Lord of the Fliesonce Again the Island Is Engulfed in Flames Explain What Happened

 Definitely for an adult audition, but oh-and then-hilarious!

-I now understand the entreatment of Sedaris.
+This was an audiobook read by Sedaris, and then information technology is possible to hear his nuances in his writing, the dial line and the puns and sense of humor.
+It has, for me, a New Yo I now understand the entreatment of Sedaris.
 This collection is incredibly eclectic - probably more than so that say Dress your family unit in cordaroy & denim - which is predominantly about his family unit.
 The usual themes are explored: interactions with his family; being an American in France; his relationship with his partner; and growing up gay in America.

 This was an audiobook read by Sedaris, so it is possible to hear his nuances in his writing, the punch line and the puns and humour.
 It has, for me, a New York Jewish quality - the sort of thing Woody Allen presents - self deprecating and slightly whiny.
 Sedaris isn't Jewish, he is mixed Greek/ Anglo-American but you get what I mean.